The Hidden Hand (1942 film)

 The Hidden Hand is a 1942 comedy horror film directed by Benjamin Stoloff, starring Craig Stevens, Elisabeth Fraser and Julie Bishop.

-The film depicts a series of murders performed by a former patient of an insane asylum.
+The film depicts a series of murders performed by a former patient of an insane asylum, with the complicity of his sister.

 Plot

 John Channing is an escapee from an insane asylum.
-In her efforts to protect her brother from the authorities, John's sister Lorinda opens the door for a series of grisly murders.
-Peter Thorne and Mary Winfield try to stop John before he kills again.
+John's sister Lorinda hides him and has him dress up as a butler.
+She uses his lethal talents to dispose of her relatives, who all aspire to be heirs to her fortune, in order to allow her fortune to pass out of the family, afflicted by insanity, into the hands of her secretary, Mary Winfield and her fiancé Peter Thorne.